MicroEJ/docs/SDK6UserGuide/gettingStartedIMX93.rst

 Flash the image on an SD card
 """""""""""""""""""""""""""""

-The Linux image is available here: (TBD)
+The Linux image is available here: `Yocto WIC Image for iMX93 <https://repository.microej.com/packages/yocto/i.MX93EVK/2024-05-24-IMX93-lib32-core-image-microej-microej-imx93-1.0.2.wic.gz>`

 For this getting started we use a Linux image flashed on an SD card.